phpbb/documentation/development/extensions/modification_to_extension.rst

 In order to do this, the template variable used to be defined in the ``page_header()`` function of phpBB along with an edit in the ``overall_header.html`` template.
-But this is not phpBB 3.0, so we don't like file edits anymore and now use **events** instead.
+But this is not phpBB 3.0, so we don't use file edits anymore and instead employ **events** instead.
 With events you can hook into several places and execute your code, without editing them.